A Vote For Mahtab Is A Vote For:

 +Taxing The Rich

 As a Democratic Socialist, I believe that we need to tax the rich (ultra millionaires and billionaires).
 The rich otherwise known as the top 1% need to pay their fair share of taxes for us to better utilize that funding for the community and lessen the burden on everyone else.
+Since 2021, I've supported and helped provide outreach for Invest In Our New York (IONY) to tax the rich so that we can invest as well as provide more funding for our communities here in New York.

 +Human Rights

 I am an anti-war and human rights activist.
 I believe that taxpayer dollars should not go to any foreign governments or nonprofits sending taxpayer dollars to foreign governments violating international law by committing human rights violations or war crimes as recognized by the United Nations.
 Nor should nonprofits or businesses involved in sending money to foreign governments committing human rights violations or war crimes receive tax breaks.
+Our taxpayer dollars should not go towards these wars and conflicts, and should instead be invested in our communities here in America.

 +Affordability

-As a former volunteer on Mayor Zohran Mamdani's campaign,
+I am working class and as a former volunteer on Mayor Zohran Mamdani's campaign,

-I support helping advocate for his vision.
-I will fight for his platform on the state level for affordability with Universal Childcare,
+I support helping advocate for his vision of an affordable New York that works for everyone.
+I will fight for his platform on the state level for affordability with Universal Childcare, Fast + Free Busses, Affordable Groceries, Rent Freeze, etc. Being able to live a dignified life is a basic human right.

 I will also join my fellow legislators in city and state government to pressure the Governor to support Mayor Mamdani's platform.